Autistic Culture | Neurodiversity+ Podcast & Writer's Salon

 Here’s what’s in store for today’s episode:

-Finally, we discuss popular autistic-coded lawyer characters and how they reflect the unique experiences of neurodivergent individuals in the legal field.
+• Representation matters: we unpack autistic-coded lawyer characters and how they reflect real-world neurodivergent experiences in the courtroom.

 “We unconsciously process so much data.
 We are in a swirling cauldron of chaos all the time, and just getting rid of this visual clutter is meaningful.
-There’s so many things that we can do as autistic people to live healthier autistic lives.
-And we don’t even know that [some of those] things are options.” - Matt
+There are so many things that we can do as autistic people to live healthier autistic lives.
+And we don’t even know that [some of those] things are options.” - Matt Lowry LPP

-“We [autistic folks], because of our neurology, we don’t develop habits - we develop strategies.
-Neurotypical people do things on autopilot - like wake up, brush your teeth, go for a walk, all this other stuff, but we can’t do that.
-We have systems.” - Matt
+“We [autistic folks], because of our neurology, don’t develop habits - we develop strategies.
+Neurotypical people do things on autopilot - like wake up, brush their teeth, go for a walk, all this other stuff, but we can’t do that.
+We have systems.” - Matt Lowry LPP

 Did you enjoy this episode?
 We explored the intersection of autism and the legal field, discussing the challenges autistic individuals face in law careers, from burnout to navigating the gray areas of the law.
 Tune in as we dive into the unique experiences of neurodivergent individuals in the legal profession.
 Share your thoughts in the comments and use #AutisticCultureCatch to connect with us and share your experiences!